Bart McDade

 Herbert "Bart" H. McDade III is an American businessman who was the President and COO of Lehman Brothers at the time of its bankruptcy.
 During the end of Lehman's existence, McDade was tasked with largely running the firm and saving it as the then CEO, Richard Fuld was largely sidelined.

-Early life
+Personal life

-McDade received a BA from Duke University and an MBA from the University of Michigan.
-McDade was also a member of Alpha Tau Omega during his time at Duke University.
+McDade received a Bachelor of Arts from Duke University and a Master of Business Administration from the University of Michigan.
+As of April 2010, he was married to Martha McDade, a civil engineer working in sustainable architecture.

 Career

 McDade joined Lehman in 1983 in corporate bond trading.
 He was named head of the firm's corporate bond department in 1991.
 In 1998, he was named global head of Debt Capital Markets and a member of the Investment Banking division's group head committee.
 In 2000, in addition to being appointed co-head of the firm's Global Fixed Income division, McDade was named to the firm's Operating Committee.
 McDade served as co-head of the Fixed Income division from 2000 to 2002 and as global head of the Fixed Income division from 2002 to 2005.
 He then served as global head of the Equities division from June 2005.